-Preparation of Supervisory Board Meetings and Their Quorum

-The Charter requires that materials relating to the agenda be provided to Supervisory Board members 15 days prior to the relevant meeting so as to allow them to make reasonable decisions.
-The Supervisory Board seeks to make any resolutions on agenda items at in-person meetings after they are first considered at meetings of the Supervisory Board committees.
+4.1.
+Preparation of Supervisory Board Meetings and Their Quorum meetings after they are first considered at meetings of the Supervisory Board committees.
 The Supervisory Board's work plan pre-defines which committee is to examine and scrutinise which matter.
 The Regulation on the Supervisory Board covers the procedure for preparing and holding Supervisory Board meetings.